pimanzi/kawaScore_linear_regression_model/README.md

 The Coffee Quality Institute (CQI) is a non-profit organization dedicated to improving the quality and value of coffee worldwide.
 Founded in 1996, CQI works with coffee growers, processors, roasters, and other stakeholders to promote coffee quality standards, sustainability, and the development of the specialty coffee industry.

-The dataset contained many columns; however, in my linear regression model, these columns are the ones selected to train our model based on their correlation with the target variable (`Total Cup Points`):
+The dataset contained many columns.However, in my linear regression model, these columns are the ones selected to train our model based on their correlation with the target variable (`Total Cup Points`):

 - **Aroma**: The fragrance of the coffee.
 - **Acidity**: The brightness and sharpness of the coffee.